 The crown jewel of Rankin’s real estate empire was a 377-acre property that included a grist mill, later known as Loucks Mill.

 It once stood where Route 30 presently crosses the Codorus Creek.
-The location is highlighted in the map below.
+The location is highlighted on the map below.

 Rankin’s property extended from the Codorus Creek eastward to the present eastern boundaries of the Harley-Davidson property, north to Paradise Road, and south slightly past Mill Creek.

-In 1777, with the American Revolutionary War hanging in the balance, the Continental Congress suggested confiscating property belonging to loyalists as a means of raising money.
+In 1777, with the American Revolutionary War hanging in the balance, the Continental Congress suggested confiscating loyalists’ property to raise money.
 With this encouragement, all thirteen passed such laws targeting active loyalists who either abandoned the state or fought against the patriots.